All hearings must be set by emailing or calling the Judicial Assistant

 - Any case on the trial docket which the parties know will resolve with a plea agreement shall be removed from the trial schedule prior to the day of trial.

-IT IS THE RESPONSIBILITY OF DEFENSE COUNSEL TO REQUEST AN INTERPRETER IF NEEDED BY EMAILING CAD-ALLCOURTINTEPRETERS@PBCGOV.ORG.
-ALL REQUESTS MUST BE RECEIEVED 7 DAYS IN ADVANCE OF THE PROCEEDING
+IT IS THE RESPONSIBILITY OF DEFENSE COUNSEL TO REQUEST AN INTERPRETER.
+ALL REQUESTS MUST BE RECEIVED 7 DAYS IN ADVANCE OF THE PROCEEDING.
+INTERPRETERS MAY BE REQUESTED USING OUR ONLINE FORM.

 Proposed orders for matters not on the Court docket shall be emailed or given to the Judicial Assistant for review after court.
 The agreement shall be indicated either on the face of the proposed order or in a cover email or letter.
 The Judicial Assistant will not contact opposing counsel to confirm the assent if the agreement is not submitted contemporaneously with the proposed order.